ritza-co/CodeCapsules/serverlessFirstSteps/Creating-and-hosting-api-with-flask-codecapsules/creating_personal_api_code_capsules.md

 	app.run()
 ```

-The line `@app.route('/get', methods=['GET'])` adds an endpoint to access and retrieve data from the API.
-This will become clearer when we host our API on Code Capsules.
-For now, imagine entering "myAPI.123-codecapsules.space".

-`@app.route('/')` would point to "myAPI.123-codecapsules.space" and display "Welcome to my API!".

-The line `@app.route('/get',[methods=['GET']])` would allow you to access your API via "myAPI.123-codecapsules.space/get", just like `http://api.weatherstack.com/current?access_key=YOUR-API-KEY-HERE` accesses current weather data.

-The line
+`@app.route('/get', methods=['GET'])` adds an endpoint, `/get`, allowing us to retrieve data from the API.
+When Code Capsules gives us a URL for our API, we'll be able to use this URL plus the endpoint to `requests.get()` data from our API.
+This is identical to how we've obtained data from OpenExchangeRates and WeatherStacks.

+Next, the line:
 ```python
 return jsonify({'usd_rates':exchange_data.json()['rates'],'curr_temp':weather.json()['current']['temperature']})
 ```

 returns our data in JSON.
-Our data in `exchange_data` will be found under `usd_rates`, and our `weather` data will be found under `curr_temp`
+Here, the exchange rate data is stored under `'usd_rates'` and the temperature data under `curr_temp`.
+This means if we request our data and store it in a variable like `my_data`, we'll be able to print out the exchange rates by executing `print(my_data['usd_rates'])`, and print the temperature by executing `print(my_data['curr_temp'])`.

-The API is completed.
-Only a few steps left before hosting it on Code Capsules.
+The API is complete – only a few steps left before hosting it on Code Capsules.

 ## Freezing Requirements and Creating the Procfile

-Before sending our API to GitHub (so Code Capsules can host it) we need to create a list of requirements and a "Procfile".
+Before sending our API to GitHub (so Code Capsules can host it) we need to `requirements.txt` file, and a "Procfile".

-#### Creating a list of requirements
-To create a list of requirements, ensure your terminal is still in the virtual environment.
-In the same directory as our `app.py` file, Enter `pip3 freeze > requirements.txt`.
-A `requirements.txt` file will be created.
-When hosting our API, Code Capsules will know what to install on its server.
+The `requirement.txt` file contains information about the libraries we've used to make our API.
+To create a `requirements.txt` file, first ensure your terminal is still in the virtual environment.
+Then, in the same directory as the `app.py` file, enter `pip3 freeze > requirements.txt` in your terminal.
+Code Capsules will now know what to install on its server to successfully host our API.

-#### Creating the Procfile
-Create a new file named `Procfile` within the same directory.
-Open it and enter the following:
+Next, create a new file named `Procfile` within the same directory.
+Open the `Procfile` and enter:

 `web: gunicorn app.py:app`